skyrippa/laravel-base/README.md

 ## About Laravel Base

-Laravel Base is a base project for Laravel developers looking for a well-designed project architecture, respecting Laravel's folders structure, but with some layers that will allow you to build an state-of-art Laravel monolithic application
+Laravel Base is a base project for Laravel developers looking for a well-designed project architecture, respecting Laravel's folders structure, but with some layers that will allow you to build a state-of-art Laravel monolithic application.<br>
+This project consists on an RESTful API with ACL based on permissions and roles, with a main SUPER ADMIN, and a CLIENT role that would be using our product.
+The CLIENT user has specific permissions and middlewares for its own endpoints.

+### Client
+The application client, as mentioned above, is a role set in the application either to serve as guide for developers looking to create their own roles based on their application's needs, or ready-to-use for any developer that wishes to improve this role's permissions.
+On this base project, there is only one resource, which will be better described bellow.

+### Addresses
+This is the only resource which the Client users can interact with on this base project.
+There are permissions configured for each client to have their own addresses, secured with an auditory and ACL system already configured in the project.
+Any client user can do all CRUD operations, as well as soft deleting addresses, restoring them, and retrieving auditory for each address.

 ## Dependencies